 Additionally, SEVP field representatives:

 As a reminder, SEVP-certified schools are subject to on-site review at any time, per 8 CFR 214.3 (h)(3)(iv).
 Please note that these reviews are not related to the SEVP field representatives and are not part of their duties.

-The first group of 15 representatives is part of the 60 field representatives SEVP plans to deploy nationwide.
+SEVP has now deployed two groups of field representatives, totalling 28.
+These field representatives are part of the 60 field representatives SEVP plans to deploy nationwide.
 There will be three regional groups – eastern, central and western – comprised of 20 field representatives in each region.
 Each field representative will spend four days each week in the field with schools and one day in their "home office."

-If a school falls within one of the areas covered by the first 15 field representative, they will contact you directly to introduce themselves.
-If a school does not hear directly from a field representative by the first week of May 2014, then they do not have a representative in this first group.
+If a school falls within one of the areas covered by the first 28 active field representative, they will contact you directly to introduce themselves.
+If a school does not hear directly from a field representative, then they do not yet have a representative.
 If you are not assigned a field representative, please continue to contact the SEVP Response Center for assistance with questions and concerns by calling 703-603-3400 or emailing email@example.com.

 Hiring for future classes will be announced on USAjobs.gov and via a Broadcast Message.